students with their backs towards us, linking arms

 • For help during or after an inclement weather disaster, your locality or state may offer free assistance.
 Apply as soon as you learn about it, and save any documentation, as resources may be limited.

-• Check out offers for discounted, refurbished computers and laptops through programs like Notebooks for Students, PCs for People, and Jump On.
+• Check out offers for discounted, refurbished computers and laptops through programs like Notebooks for Students and PCs for People.

 Buying textbooks and supplies

-• Check with your campus library to see if they have free access to electronic or printed versions of required textbooks.
+• Check with your campus library or local public library to see if they have free access to electronic or printed versions of required textbooks.

 Affording groceries or food

 • If your college has a food pantry, connect with them to learn about their schedule and food distribution options.
-Some institutions may offer takeout or food delivery for students and families in need.
-You could also find other food providers in your area by calling 1 (800) 5-HUNGRY or 1 (877) 8-HAMBRE (for Spanish), visiting whyhunger.org/FindFood, or contacting them via text using your zip code at 1 (800) 548-6479.
+Some institutions may offer takeout or food delivery.
+Other campuses might have “food lockers” where students can pick up groceries or prepared foods.

-• If you have access to a local off-campus food pantry, they may be able to supplement what you receive from an on-campus pantry.
+• If your community has a local off-campus food pantry, they may be able to supplement what you receive from an on-campus pantry.

-• If you have a permanent address, be sure to review the letters that you receive about SNAP to find the requirements that you need to meet (e.g., submitting information, phone interview) to continue to receive your benefits.
+• If you have a permanent address, be sure to review the letters that you receive about SNAP to find the requirements that you need to meet (e.g., submitting information, fulfilling an interview requirement) to continue to receive your benefits.

-• If you do not have a permanent residence, contact the local assistance office to discuss a plan and update your information to keep your benefits and inquire with temples or nonprofit organizations that may offer free mailbox services.
+• If you do not have a permanent residence, contact the local assistance office to discuss a plan and update your information to keep your benefits, and inquire with nonprofit organizations that may offer free mailbox services.

 • Find other free and low-cost emergency food aid programs here, or use Google’s locator tool for food assistance near you.

-• Unfortunately, some older federal student loans that are owned by private and commercial lenders, and all private student loans, are not automatically eligible for the payment pause.
-You should review their website to identify what relief they may offer during the pandemic.
-Borrowers of Federal Family Education Loans and Perkins Loans are eligible to consolidate their loans into Direct Loans and obtain the benefits of the payment pause.
+• Unfortunately, some older federal student loans that are owned by private and commercial lenders, as well as all private student loans, are not eligible for most federal benefits.
+Borrowers who have Federal Family Education Loans and/or Perkins Loans should consider consolidating their loans into Direct Loans to obtain all of the benefits they’re eligible for.

 Finding a Place to Live